 Mumbai houses some of the most esteemed scientific and research institutes like Bhabha Atomic Research Centre, Tata Institute of Fundamental Research, and the Department of Atomic Energy.

-Do you have any interesting or fun facts about Mumbai that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Mumbai?
+Share them in the comments below!